Chocolate Cream Cheese Truffles

-- 1 3/4 cup confectioners’ sugar
+- 1 ¾ cup (200 g) confectioners’ sugar

-- 4 ounces cream cheese, slightly softened
+- 4 ounces (113 g) cream cheese, slightly softened

-- 2 ounces unsweetened chocolate, melted
+- 2 ounces (57 g) unsweetened chocolate, melted

 - cocoa to roll

-- Let chill in the refrigerater for 30 minutes (I found the mixture was too soft to roll right after beating the ingredients together).
+- Let chill in the refrigerator for 30 minutes (I found the mixture was too soft to roll right after beating the ingredients together).

 - Using your fingers, roll the mixture into small balls (about 3/4-inch in diameter).
 Sprinkle about 1/3 cup of cocoa on a plate and gently roll the candy to coat.

 Recipe Source: from Coconut and Lime

 Hmmm.
 Cheese and chocolate…what a sinfully rich combination.
 But who cares.
 I love chocolate and cheese!